-FILED ON:23/11/2009 DECIDED ON:12/10/2016
+FILED ON: 28/12/2011 DECIDED ON:20/9/2016

-O R DER
+O R D E R

-This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
+1) This order deals with the issue of maintainability of the present Complaint in the backdrop of the judgment of the Hon'ble Supreme Court of India dated 12/12/2011 in Civil Appeal Nos.
 10787-10788 of 2011(Chief Information Commissioner and another v/s State of Manipur and another).

-2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 5/07/2009, u/s 6(1) of the Right to Information Act 2005 (RTI Act) seeking certain information.
-The said application was responded on21/07/2009, by which the complainant was directed to deposit charges of Rs.
-39402/- PIO has demanded information, received on 8/11/2011.
-According to complainant the information was not furnished and hence deemed rejected.
+2) The relevant facts that arise herein for the purpose of deciding the maintainability is that the complainant herein filed application, dated 3/11/2011,u/s 6(1) of the Right to Information Act 2005 (RTI Act) seeking certain information.
+The said application was not responded to hence there is deemed refusal.

-3) Being aggrieved by said action , the Complainant herein filed complaint before this Commission in terms of section 18 of the RTI Act seeking several prayers more particularly seeking information as sought as/also for imposition of penalties on PIO and refund of amount deposited.
+3) Being aggrieved by such refusal, the Complainant herein filed complaint before this Commission in terms of section 18 of the RTI Act seeking several prayers more particularly seeking information as sought as/also for imposition of penalties on PIO.